SourceZh/Docklet/README.md

 public IP address/url, e.g., docklet.info; the other having a private IP address, e.g., 172.16.0.1.
 This server will be the master.

-If you first run docklet, run `bin/docklet-master init` to init and start docklet master.
-Otherwise, run  `bin/docklet-master start`, will start master in recovery mode in background using conf/docklet.conf.
-It means docklet will recover workspaces in starting.
+If it is the first time you start docklet, run `bin/docklet-master init` to init and start docklet master.
+Otherwise, run  `bin/docklet-master start`, which will start master in recovery mode in background using conf/docklet.conf.
+It means docklet will recover workspaces existed.

 This script in fact will start three daemons: the docklet master of httprest.py, the configurable-http-proxy and the docklet web of web.py.